 Without the sun, there would be no life.
-The sun is a cosmic catalyst that gives life to nature, we are nature, the universe experiencing itself.
+The sun is a cosmic catalyst that gives life to nature; we are nature.
 Solar rays renew green leaves to transform carbon dioxide into oxygen.
 Sunlight ripens fruit, guides the growth of trees, sustains the life of soil, sends messages to the petals to close at dusk and awaken at dawn beyond the design of human time.
 Sunlight induces and maintains muscle tone, oxygenates the blood, and penetrates into the deep layers of our skin, cells, bones and soul, enhancing the quality of flow of energy through the body through merging with the vibrational field and evoking the juice of life.

 Ancient Egyptians raised newborns to greet the sun’s rays and shaved their heads from childhood to be indurated by the action of the sun while ancient Greeks embraced the benefits of heliosis with the sun regarded as a divine power.
 Therapeutic sun exposure via sunbathing and sungazing at specific times has been a cost-free, guru-free practice throughout several cultures including Mayan, Aztec, Egyptian, Native American, Greek, Tibetan, and Yogic and Daoist philosophy, with many people practicing today to reap the sunlight benefits.